folterung/kunit/README.md

 }
 ```

-Example: Testing a component using the `Instance` decorator
+Example: Testing a component using the `@Instance` decorator
 ```JavaScript
 import { Component } from '@angular/core';